m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

      that uses between 1.6 and 3.2 "upon"s per 10,000 characters.

-   These essays are interesting as examples of HAMILTON using fewer "upon"s than normal,
-   MADISON using more "upon"s than normal, and a "MADISON or HAMILTON" essay for which it is particularly difficult to conjecture authorship.
+   These essays are interesting as examples of HAMILTON using "upon" less frequently than normal, MADISON using "upon" more frequently than normal, and a "MADISON or HAMILTON" essay for which it is particularly difficult to conjecture authorship.